Radar Technology Information

 Everyone has heard of radar before, whether that be used for ships to help in navigation and collision avoidance or when watching your local TV news channel report on the weather with their Doppler Radar equipment.
 Radar sensors are now even being used to help create self-driving cars!
 Well Gems Sensors uses similar radar technology in our Liquid Level sensors.

-Review Gems’ Radar Level Sensor for more information.
+Return to Gems’ Non-Contact Radar Level Sensor landing page for more information.